Quantco/glum/docs/tutorials/getting_started/getting_started.md

 ## Data

-We start by loading and prepping the sklearn boston housing dataset.
+We start by loading the sklearn boston housing dataset and splitting it into training and test sets.
 For simplicity, we don't go into any details regarding exploration or data cleaning.

 ```python
 from sklearn import datasets

 boston = sklearn.datasets.load_boston()
 df_bos = pd.DataFrame(boston.data, columns = boston.feature_names)
 df_bos['PRICE'] = boston.target